Mens Rea -- A Defendant's Mental State

 Motive is an indirect way to prove that something was done intentionally or knowingly.
 For example, a defendant in an assault case may claim that he punched the victim by accident and thus didn't have the necessary intent for an assault.
 If the prosecution can demonstrate that the defendant and victim had been arguing shortly before the alleged assault, that motive can serve as circumstantial evidence that a defendant really did intend to punch the victim.
 Alternatively, defendants can use the prosecution's lack of evidence of a motive as a "reasonable doubt" to avoid criminal liability.

 As you can see, intent plays a significant role in the criminal justice system and is often an element that must be proven in any criminal case.
-If you're facing charges, an experienced criminal defense attorney can help you to evaluate and challenge the evidence against you.
-Reach out to an expert attorney near you today for a free initial case evaluation.
+If you're facing criminal charges, it's a good idea to contact an experienced criminal defense attorney who can help you to evaluate and challenge the evidence against you.